La présente publication est aussi disponible en français.

-Personal use of cellular telephones is permitted, provided that such use is reasonable and limited.
+Personal use of cellular telephones is permitted, provided that their use is reasonable and limited.

 When we leave our employment at LAC, we must hand in all the government property that we received as part of our duties, unless we have obtained appropriate authorization to keep it.

-For more information, please refer to the Treasury Board Directive on Acquisition Cards.
+For more information, please refer to the Treasure Board Directive on Payments.

 3.4 Intellectual property